ChamberZ1/let-us-mess-with-nessus/ubuntu-desktop-scan/README.md

 ---

 ### Root Cause
-Some vulnerabilities remained unpatched because their fixes are distributed through Ubuntu’s Extended Security Maintenance (ESM) repositories, which require Ubuntu Pro to access and were not enabled on the system.
+Some vulnerabilities were present because their fixes are distributed through Ubuntu’s ESM repositories, which were not enabled on the system.

 ---

 ### Remediation
 Remediation actions included:

-- Enabling ESM updates via Ubuntu Pro
+- Enabling ESM access via Ubuntu Pro
 - Applying all available security patches
 - Rebooting the system to ensure updates were applied